zoto96/RitaBot/_pages/wiki.md

 ----

 ### [Translate Channel Automatic](/trans-auto/)

 Automatically translates any new messages in the current channel and forwards them to you.
 Admins/mods can set forwarding to same channel, other channels or other users in the server.
-Messages in forwarded channels will also be sent back to origin*.
+Messages in forwarded channels will also be sent back to origin.

 ### [Translate by Reacting](/trans-reac/)

 Translates a message in the server when you react to it with a flag emoji.

 ### [Translate Last Message](/trans-last/)

 Translates last message chain(s) in channel.
 A chain is a collection of messages by the same author, to keep things simple.

 ### [Translate Custom Message](/trans-cust/)

 Translates a custom message entered by user.

 ### [Settings](/trans-sett/)

 These commands are available only to admins.

 ### [Misc.
 Commands](/trans-misc/)

 Miscellaneous Commands

 ### [Requesting features or reporting bugs](https://github.com/ZyC0R3/Rita/issues)

-Request a feature or report a bug, we are grateful for both
+Request a feature or report a bug, we are grateful for both!

 ### Have concerns?

-* Join the [Rita Discord Server](https://discord.gg/mgNR64R) if you require any assistance
+* Join the [Rita Discord Server](https://discord.gg/mgNR64R) if you require any assistance.
-  * Keep up to date with changes and report bugs
+  * Keep up to date with changes and report bugs.
   * For feature requests or issues feel free to use our [issue tracker](https://github.com/ZyC0R3/Rita/issues) to submit a ticket as well as joining our Discord.